XcalableMP/manual/en/mpi.rst

 Calling XMP program from MPI program
 -------------------------------------
-You can call the XMP program from the MPI program by using following functions.
+You can call the XMP program from the MPI program by using the following functions.

 * Initialization of XMP environment